backdrop-contrib/synonyms/README.txt

   all synonyms that have this behavior enabled.

-Therefore, on the Synonyms configuration page you will see a table, where rows are synonym providers that can become synonyms and columns are these "synonym behaviors" and you decide what synonym behaviors to activate on what synonym providers.
+Therefore, on the Synonyms configuration page you will see a table, where rows are synonym providers and columns are these "synonym behaviors" and you decide what synonym behaviors to activate on what synonym providers.

 -- INSTALLATION --